 - easily generate a model (several standard test models are included) - configure and auto-generate a cost function from a model

-This version is
+This version is mystic-0.3.1.

 The latest released version of mystic is available from:

 mystic is distributed under a 3-clause BSD license.